Mega Man Battle Network

-is a tactical role-playing video game series created by Masahiro Yasuma and developed and published by Capcom as a spin-off of the Mega Man series; it premiered in 2001 on the Game Boy Advance and takes place in an alternate continuity where computers and networking technology was the main focus on scientific advancement, rather than robotics.
+is a tactical role-playing video game series created by Masahiro Yasuma and developed and published by Capcom as a spin-off of the Mega Man series.
+Released in 2001 for the Game Boy Advance, it takes place in an alternate continuity of Mega Man where computers and networking technology was the main focus on scientific advancement, rather than robotics.
 There are a total of six mainline games, alongside several spin-offs.

 Created amidst the success of Nintendo's and Game Freak's Pokémon series, alongside the rise of collectable card games, Mega Man Battle Network has players control MegaMan.EXE, a NetNavi operated by Lan Hikari as they attempt to stop the schemes of a net-crime organization called WWW (called "World Three"), headed by the universe's interpretation of Dr. Wily.
 Players battle enemies on a 6x3 grid, selecting "Battle Chips" which allow for more powerful attacks.

 The series has been met with positive reviews from critics, although later games, particularly 5 and 6, have been criticized for a perceived lack of innovation; the series was followed-up by a sequel series titled Mega Man Star Force, which is set 200 years after Battle Network and focuses on radio waves.
-A compilation of all six mainline entries, Mega Man Battle Network Legacy Collection, is scheduled for release in April 2023 on the PlayStation 4, Nintendo Switch and PC.
+A compilation of all six mainline entries, Mega Man Battle Network Legacy Collection, was released in April 2023 for PlayStation 4, Nintendo Switch and PC.

 Plot

 Mega Man Battle Network is set in an ambiguous year in the 21st century ("20XX AD") in an alternate reality to the original Mega Man series.
 Within the world of Battle Network, the Net has become humanity's primary means of communication, commerce, and even crime.
-Users are able to "jack in" to the Net and other computerized devices, and explore their various aspects using program avatars called "NetNavis (Network Navigators)" as if they were physical locations.
+Users are able to "jack in" to the Net and other computerized devices, and explore their various aspects using Digital people called "NetNavis (Network Navigators)" as if they were physical locations.
 The Net and the inner workings of computers are displayed as a virtual world with which computer programs of all varieties, as personified in a humanoid form, can interact.
 Users often do so by accessing their NetNavis via a "PET (PErsonal information Terminal)" device.

 The plot of Mega Man Battle Network follows one such pair, Lan Hikari and his NetNavi MegaMan.EXE.
-Lan is a fifth grader in the town of ACDC.
+Lan is a 11-year-old fifth grader in the town of ACDC.
 His father, Dr. Yuichiro Hikari, is one of the world's top scientists and NetNavi researchers.
-Most of the series (barring spin-offs) involve Lan Hikari and MegaMan.EXE stopping an evil crime syndicate from taking over the world; "WWW" (said out loud as "World Three") in the first, third, and sixth games, Gospel in the second game, and Nebula in the fourth and fifth games.
+Most of the series (barring spin-offs) involve Lan Hikari and MegaMan.EXE stopping an evil crime syndicate from taking over the world and the Net; "WWW" (said out loud as "World Three") in the first, third, and sixth games, Gospel in the second game, and Nebula in the fourth and fifth games.